FireLemons/portfolio/docs/casa.md

  - **update-dependences** installs dependencies if not already installed
  - **update-branch** updates the local main branch.
 If on a branch other than main, the branch's commits are rebased on top of main

+#### Court Reports
+\<FILL IN\> A major challenge in achieving this was working with the gem [sablon](https://github.com/senny/sablon).
+Sablon can insert data our app stores into the document but developing with it is difficult.
+Sablon will not throw errors for syntax making troubleshooting difficult.
+Sablon's documentation primarily features creating templates using XML which is more difficult than producing the word template using microsoft word for our contributors.
+Most of our contributors have unix systems which means they are not likely to have microsoft word installed.

+To address some of these challenges, I wrote a [wiki page](https://github.com/rubyforgood/casa/wiki/How-to-edit-docx-templates---word-document-court-report) about working with sablon.
+It details how to insert sablon code in the word document and contains strategies for creating the template with minimal troubleshooting.

 ### Other Contributions
 #### Weekly Deploy
-At the time of this writing I have done 85 of 151 deploys
+At the time of this writing I have done 86 of 152 deploys
 #### Helping Contributors